-Now we square this inequality.
-Main stuff is squaring the last term of this inequality.
+Now we square these inequalities.
+Main stuff is squaring the last term of these inequalities.
 There are two cases.
 First, when we product two different terms we can use young's inequality to get the terms like $\varepsilon\int_0^t\|\nabla\mathcal{V}^m\|d\tau$, what we want.
-When a terms is squared, we should be careful, because if we use Holder's inequality for $L^2-L^2$ then we may get terms like $\int_0^t\frac{\Lambda_{\infty,m}}{(t-\tau)^2}d\tau$.
-This is bad, since blow up near zero.
-So we use $L^4-L^4-L^2$ holder's inequality, to get, for example,
+When we squre this terms, we should be careful, because if we use Holder's inequality for $L^2-L^2$ then we may get terms like $\int_0^t\frac{\Lambda_{m,\infty}}{(t-\tau)^2}d\tau$.
+This is bad, since it blows up near zero.
+So we use $L^4 L^4 L^2$ Holder inequality to get

 Now we can use Young's inequality to get the terms what we want.
-We skip other terms, since they are nearly similar.
-Finally we get (use $(a+b)^2\leq 2(a^2 + b^2)$,
+We skip other terms, since they are nearly same.
+Finally we get,

 \end{proof}